The Printed Letter Bookshop book review

 Skip to the book review

-Books.
-Love.
-Friendship.
-Second chances.
-All can be found at the Printed Letter Bookshop in the small, charming town of Winsome.
+It is about books, love, friendship, and second chances, which can all be found at the Printed Letter Bookshop in the small town in Winsome.

 Lynn's Review